 GM will build the Electric Hummer models at its Detroit-Hamtramck assembly plant, where it announced $2.2 billion investment in January.
 Production of the Tesla Cybertruck rival will begin in fall 2021.

 GM has planned to launch 20 all-electric nameplates by 2023.
 The Hummer electric is the anchor of the proposed investment at the Detroit-Hamtramck plant.
 This plant is expected to be powered by renewable energy by 2023, the company announced in April.

 General Motors has partnered with DTE Energy to source 500,000 megawatt-hours of solar energy that will power its Michigan facilities.
-This, along with the 300,000 MWh of wind energy purchased by GM in February 2019, takes the total amount of renewable energy sourced by GM to 800,000 MWh.
-The solar energy deal with DTE Energy is part of the latter’s MIGreenPower program and will be adequate enough to power GM’s Southeast Michigan facilities by 2023.
+The partnership, along with the 300,000 MWh of wind energy purchased by GM in February 2019, takes the total amount of renewable energy sourced by GM to 800,000 MWh.
+The solar energy deal with DTE Energy is part of the latter’s MIGreenPower program and will be adequate to power GM’s Southeast Michigan facilities by 2023.
 The facilities include Renaissance Center global headquarters in Detroit, Milford Proving Ground in Milford, GM Global Technical Center in Warren, Orion and Detroit-Hamtramck assembly plants and other smaller GM sites.